 The ARM program often encounters clients that are difficult to engage but also receive the greatest benefit from timely, comprehensive assessment and support from their initial point of contact with the ARM program staff or partners.
-In addition, the program has cultural and ethnically diverse staff, some of whom are fluent in Spanish and thus able to provide supportive assistance that is sensitive to client cultural experiences around substance use and mental health topics.
-The ARM team improves timeliness in linking clients in mental health shelter beds with regional mental health services through critical transport resources or through on-site staff liaisons in shelters who can meet directly with clients and get them in for services.
+In addition, the program has cultural and ethnically diverse staff, some of whom are fluent in Spanish and thus able to provide supportive assistance that is sensitive to client language needs and cultural experiences around substance use and behavioral health topics.
+The ARM team improves timeliness in linking clients to shelter beds with regional behavioral health services through critical transport resources or through on-site staff liaisons in shelters who can meet directly with clients and provide warm hand-offs to services.
 MHCs also link clients with substance use disorders to detox programs.

-Because MHCs are out in the community, engaging with clients and partners one on one on a daily basis, they are able to reduce stigma and discrimination by providing information on the needs of clients and the importance of consistent client support to supervisors, managers, and community organizations and their leadership.
-The MHCs are client-centered and work to support their clients' unique needs.
-By witnessing their care locations and dynamics in person, they can better advocate for mental health service modalities and housing and daily living supports that meet their personal context and are equitable or in-line with appropriate standards of care.
+Because MHCs are out in the community, engaging daily with clients and partners one-on-one, they support reduction in stigma and discrimination by providing information on the needs of clients and the importance of consistent client support to supervisors, managers, and community organizations and their leadership.
+The MHCs are person-centered, trauma informed and work to support their clients' unique needs.
+By witnessing their care locations and dynamics in person, they can better advocate for behavioral health service modalities and housing and daily living supports that meet their personal context and are equitable or in-line with appropriate standards of care.